Qantas says latest A380 delay unrelated to wing cracks

 The incident comes several weeks after the discovery of hairline cracks on part of the frame inside A380 wings.
 European safety authorities last week extended inspections for similar cracks to the whole fleet according to a detailed timetable.

-Airbus and operators say there is no risk to safety, but German magazine Der Spiegel said the problem could cost Airbus 100 million euros.
+Airbus and operators say there is no risk to safety, but German magazine Der Spiegel said the problem could cost Airbus 100 million euros (£83.8 million).

 While a "rejected take-off" gets logged in the industry, aircraft are designed to abandon take-off easily and safely at any time before reaching a certain decision speed.